Integrating Microsoft Copilot Agents with Office Add-Ins: What Developers Need to Know

 If you have an existing Office add-in using the legacy XML manifest, migration to the unified manifest is a prerequisite for Copilot integration.
 The migration involves:

-- Converting manifest structure.
+Converting manifest structure.
 The XML elements map to JSON properties, but the structure differs significantly.
 Microsoft provides tooling in the Teams Toolkit for Visual Studio Code that can assist with this conversion.

-- Updating runtime declarations.
+Updating runtime declarations.
 The unified manifest uses a different model for declaring runtimes (the execution contexts for your code).
 Task pane runtimes, function runtimes, and event-based runtimes are declared explicitly.

-- Testing across surfaces.
+Testing across surfaces.
 The unified manifest deploys your app across Teams, Outlook, and other Microsoft 365 surfaces.
 You need to verify that your add-in works correctly in each surface, as there are subtle differences in API availability and behaviour.

-- Permission model alignment.
+Permission model alignment.
 The unified manifest uses a centralised permission model.
 Review your existing permissions and ensure they are correctly declared in the new format.

 McKenna Consultants has guided multiple enterprise clients through this migration.
 The technical conversion is typically straightforward, but the testing and validation across surfaces requires systematic effort.

-How Copilot Invokes Add-In Capabilities
+How Copilot Features Invoke Add-In Capabilities

 The mechanism by which Copilot invokes your add-in’s capabilities is one of the most important aspects of the integration to understand, as it directly affects how you design your agent’s skills.
+Copilot agents are designed to autonomously respond to user prompts, providing answers and handling requests in real time, which enhances user interaction and support.

 The Invocation Flow

-- User prompt.
+User prompt.
 The user types a natural language request in Copilot – for example, “Review the contract attached to this email for payment terms and liability clauses.”

-- Intent matching.
+Intent matching.
 Copilot’s orchestration layer evaluates the user’s intent against the available skills from all installed agents.
 It uses the agent’s name, description, and skill descriptions to determine relevance.

-- Skill selection.
+Skill selection.
 Copilot selects the most relevant skill and prepares to invoke it.
 It extracts parameters from the user’s prompt based on the skill’s parameter schema.

-- Confirmation (optional).
+Confirmation (optional).
 Depending on the skill’s configuration and the organisation’s policies, Copilot may ask the user to confirm before invoking the skill – particularly for skills that modify data.

-- Execution.
+Execution.
 Copilot invokes the skill, which executes your code.
 This code can use the office.js APIs to interact with the current document, email, or spreadsheet, and can call external APIs for additional data or processing.

-- Response.
+Response.
 Your skill returns a result to Copilot, which formats it into a natural language response for the user.
 This response can include adaptive cards for rich formatting.

 Designing Effective Skills